emilyschollll/example1/README.md

 # example1
-this is the first github example
+this is the first GitHub example
-# subtile
+## subtitle
-desciprtion
+description
 ### 3rd level title
 description